can a cruiser bike go on trails 4

 Optimizing Tire Pressure

-Ensure that the tires are inflated to the recommended pressure range, which can vary depending on the trail conditions and personal preferences.
+Ensure the tires are inflated to the recommended pressure range, which can vary depending on the trail conditions and personal preferences.
 Higher tire pressure provides better rolling efficiency on smooth surfaces, while lower pressure offers improved traction on rough terrains.
 Experiment with different pressures during your rides to find the optimal balance for your specific trail conditions.

 Applying Lubrication to Moving Parts